Diosgenin: Sources

 It is present in detectable amounts in Costus speciosus, Smilax menispermoidea, Helicteres isora, species of Paris, Aletris, Trigonella, and Trillium, and in extractable amounts from many species of Dioscorea – D. althaeoides, D. colletti, D. composita, D. floribunda, D. futschauensis, D. gracillima, D. hispida, D. hypoglauca, D. mexicana, D. nipponica, D. panthaica, D. parviflora, D. septemloba, and D. zingiberensis.

 Industrial uses

-Diosgenin is a precursor for several hormones, starting with the Marker degradation process, which includes synthesis of progesterone.
+Diosgenin is a chemical precursor for several hormones, starting with the Marker degradation process, which includes synthesis of progesterone.
 The process was used in the early manufacturing of combined oral contraceptive pills.
+Diosgenin in dietary supplements is not a physiological precursor to estradiol or progesterone, and the use of such products as wild yam has no estrogenic hormonal activity in the human body.